itiswicked/lesson-type-experiment/README.md

 import { Router, Route, Link } from 'react-router'
 ```

-Really, feel free to use this repo for what you want!
+Really, feel free to just use this repo for what you want!